-Note that the reachability problem in \eqref{eq:ProbR} is computationally challenging to solve as it requires to explore a large hybrid state space.
-To address this challenge, we propose a new sampling-based approach to solve it.
-As discussed before, existing sampling-based approaches, e.g., RRT* \cite{karaman2011sampling}, cannot directly solve \eqref{eq:ProbR} due to the hybrid state-space that needs to be explored.
-Particularly, we propose a sampling-based algorithm that incrementally builds trees that explore simultaneously the robot motion space, the space of covariance matrices (metric uncertainty), and the automaton space that corresponds to the assigned specification.
+In this section, we propose a sampling-based algorithm to solve \eqref{eq:ProbR} which incrementally builds trees that explore simultaneously the robot motion space, the space of covariance matrices (metric uncertainty), and the automaton space that corresponds to the assigned specification.
 The proposed algorithm is summarized in Algorithm \ref{alg:RRT}.

-In what follows we provide some intuition for the steps of Algorithm \ref{alg:RRT}.
+In what follows, we provide some intuition for the steps of Algorithm \ref{alg:RRT}.
 First, we denote the constructed tree by $\mathcal{G}=\{\mathcal{V},\mathcal{E},J_{\ccalG}\}$, where $\ccalV$ is the set of nodes and $\ccalE\subseteq \ccalV\times\ccalV$ denotes the set of edges.
 The set of nodes $\mathcal{V}$ contains states of the form $\bbq(t)=[\bbp(t), \ccalM(t), q_D(t)]$, where $\bbp(t)\in\Omega$ and $q_D(t)\in\ccalQ_D$.\footnote{Throughout the paper, when it is clear from the context, we drop the dependence of $\bbq(t)$ on $t$.} The function $J_{\ccalG}:\ccalV\rightarrow\mathbb{R}_{+}$ assigns the cost of reaching node $\bbq\in\mathcal{V}$ from the root of the tree.
 The root of the tree, denoted by $\bbq(0)$, is constructed so that it matches the initial robot state $\bbp(0)$, the initial semantic map $\ccalM(0)$, and the initial DFA state, i.e., $\bbq(0)=[\bbp(0), \ccalM(0), q_D^0]$.